ibrahimtaib/SE2-01/README.md

 ## Users

-**Right now we don't have synchronization between database data, you should access Database Studio and add manually the following users!**

 To access the thesis managment page, you should authenticate with the following users (other fields are not important):